nginyc/rafiki/docs/src/user/creating-models.rst

 Logging in Models
 --------------------------------------------------------------------

-:class:`rafiki.model.BaseModel` has an attribute ``logger`` that is of the class :class:`rafiki.model.ModelLogger`.
+By importing the global ``logger`` instance in the ``rafiki.model`` module, you can log messages and metrics while your model is being trained, and you can define plots to visualize your model's training on Rafiki's Admin Web interface.

-It allows you to log messages and metrics while your model is being trained, and you can define plots to visualize your model's training on Rafiki's Admin Web interface.
+Refer to :class:`rafiki.model.ModelLogger` for full usage instructions.

 .. seealso:: :ref:`using-admin-web`

 Dataset Loading in Models
 --------------------------------------------------------------------

-:class:`rafiki.model.BaseModel` has an attribute ``utils`` that subclasses the model utility class :class:`rafiki.model.dataset.ModelDatasetUtils`.
-It helps with dataset loading.
+The global ``dataset_utils`` instance in the ``rafiki.model`` module provides a set of built-in dataset loading methods for common dataset types on Rafiki.

-Refer to the sample usage in the implementation of `./examples/models/image_classification/TfSingleHiddenLayer.py <https://github.com/nginyc/rafiki/tree/master/examples/models/image_classification/TfSingleHiddenLayer.py>`_.
+Refer to :class:`rafiki.model.ModelDatasetUtils` for full usage instructions.

 Model Environment
 --------------------------------------------------------------------